ninjasmosa/netlify-site/content/privacy.md

 ## YouTube

 Some pages contain videos embedded from YouTube.
-These videos do not have privacy-enhanced mode enabled so watching YouTube videos here may subject you to tracking by Google.
+These videos do not have privacy-enhanced mode enabled so watching YouTube videos here may subject you to tracking by Google/YouTube.
+Google's privacy policy can be seen [here](https://policies.google.com/privacy).

 ## Comments